The Queries page shows a list of queries, and allows you to filter by query text, host, and timeframe when the query was

 Viewing Query Samples

-For each query that executes, Vividcortex records the query in digested form (the “query shape” for MongoDB), which removes literals and numeric portions of database and table names and replaces them with question-marks.
-In addition, VividCortex takes individual samples of raw queries probabilistically, leaving the literals in place and providing additional useful information about those queries, such as EXPLAIN plans, information about the connection/user/database, and query latency.
+For each query that executes, DPM records the query in digested form (the “query shape” for MongoDB), which removes literals and numeric portions of database and table names and replaces them with question-marks.
+In addition, DPM takes individual samples of raw queries probabilistically, leaving the literals in place and providing additional useful information about those queries, such as EXPLAIN plans, information about the connection/user/database, and query latency.
 The main chart shows a number of these samples within the selected time range.
 To obtain more information about a specific sample, click the dot representing the sample within the main graph.
 When selected, detailed information about the sample will appear below the graph.
 This includes the sample’s exact query text with additional information as available, such as the execution plan (EXPLAIN plan).

 Dots of a specific color within the main graph quickly detail high level information about the sample.